mmeoak240/udemy_comps/README.md

 ## Sidebar

-Renders list of custom Link components.
+Renders a list of custom Link components.
 Props to pass into link components:
-Array of objects.
+An array of objects.
 Objects should have keys of "label" and "path".
 The "label" keys value will be the visible text of the link.
 The "path" keys value will be the URL path to be navigated to.